Skip to main content

 • Young children with a history of chronic heart or lung conditions

-• Adults with a history of heart failure, asthma, diabetes, or chronic obstructive pulmonary disease (COPD)
+• Adults with heart failure, asthma, diabetes, or chronic obstructive pulmonary disease (COPD)

 • Children or adults with a weakened immune system or a history of organ transplants